Sko-P/JSON-to-SQLite/README.md

 |lkqsq27474qsq|Adriane|18|west|g|2004-08-21 10:02:11|

 **NOTE :**
-Make sure your dates inside the JSON file are written in the SQLite date format.
+* Make sure your dates inside the JSON file are written in the SQLite date format.
+* This tool comes with a JSON file example named "dict.json"

-## Installation :
+## Installation

 * Clone this repository :
 ```bash